spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

 }
 ```

-Then regularly run `sync-from-upstream` in your `/spinnaker` directory to keep your local repos and GitHub forks in sync with upstream Spinnaker.
+Regularly run `sync-from-upstream` in your `/spinnaker` directory to keep your local repos and GitHub forks in sync with upstream Spinnaker.
+Syncing daily or every couple of days will ensure you're working off the latest code for each service.

 ## Local development with `spinnaker/deck`

-To expedite development of [deck](https://github.com/spinnaker/deck) or to add ad-hoc `console.log` statements for debugging, it's possible to run the app on your local machine and connect to the services on your development instance over SSH.
+To expedite development of [Deck](https://github.com/spinnaker/deck) or to add ad-hoc `console.log` statements for debugging, you can run the web app on your local machine and connect to the services on your development instance over SSH.

-1. After forking and pulling down `deck` locally, install dependencies with `yarn` (see [README](https://github.com/spinnaker/deck/blob/master/README.md#prerequisites))
+1. After forking and pulling down Deck locally, install dependencies with `yarn` (see [README](https://github.com/spinnaker/deck/blob/master/README.md#prerequisites))

-2. Run `deck` with `yarn run start`
+2. Run Deck with `yarn run start`
     * Windows users can circumvent the bash start up script by running it directly with **npm**: `npm run start-dev-server`

-3. Open separate terminal and [SSH into your development instance](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-2-connect-to-instance.html):
+3. Open a separate terminal and [SSH into your development instance](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-2-connect-to-instance.html):
 ```
 ssh -A -L 8084:localhost:8084 -L 8087:localhost:8087 ubuntu@$SPINNAKER_INSTANCE_DNS -i /path/to/my-key-pair.pem
 ```

-4. Access local deck on `localhost:9000`.
+4. Access local Deck on `localhost:9000`.
 Changes made & saved to your local app will prompt the app to refresh.

 NOTE: feature flags that would be set as environment variables on your development instance can be manually turned on/off in local deck by setting them in [`settings.js`](https://github.com/spinnaker/deck/blob/master/settings.js).